usnistgov/vulntology/website/content/specification/objects/action.md

 {{%usa-tag%}}Cardinality{{%/usa-tag%}} zero or one
 {{%usa-tag%}}Description{{%/usa-tag%}} A name or label to assist in identifying a given action in the context of the containing Vulnerability.

-A given action name MUST be unique across all sibling actions.
+A given *action* name MUST be unique across all sibling *actions*.

 ### Affected Context

 {{%usa-tag%}}Name{{%/usa-tag%}} `affectsContext`
 {{%usa-tag%}}Cardinality{{%/usa-tag%}} one
-{{%usa-tag%}}Description{{%/usa-tag%}} The conceptual entity where the impacts are realized from successful completion of an action.
+{{%usa-tag%}}Description{{%/usa-tag%}} The conceptual entity where the impacts are realized from successful completion of an *action*.

-By associating actions with an affected context for a given scenario, different impacts can be defined for the same context across different scenarios.
+By associating *actions* with an affected context for a given *scenario*, different impacts can be defined for the same context across different *scenarios*.

 The value of `affectsContext` MUST be a value from the [context value list](../../values/context).